 A complete withdrawal, unsatisfactory grades in all courses, or failing to attend the full period of enrollment may result in a student being required to repay some or all of the financial aid received to CWI, the U.S. Department of Education, or both.
 A student will also receive written notification concerning options once the withdrawal process and evaluation of aid earned is completed.
 If a student fails to officially withdraw, CWI will communicate with instructors in order to determine a student’s last date of attendance and may use that date or the midpoint of the enrollment period to calculate the amount of financial aid earned.

-Sometimes the Free Application for Federal Student Aid (FAFSA) does not adequately reflect a family’s current situation due to special circumstances such as death, divorce or separation, disability, unusually high medical expenses paid out of pocket, reduction of income, loss of employment, etc. If a student or a student’s parents have experienced any of the above situations, please consult with a CWI Financial Aid Advisor at a One Stop Student Services location about the possibility of filing a Special-Circumstances Appeal.
+Sometimes the Free Application for Federal Student Aid (FAFSA) does not adequately reflect a family’s current situation due to special circumstances such as death, divorce or separation, disability, unusually high medical expenses paid out of pocket, reduction of income, loss of employment, etc. If a student or a student’s parents have experienced any of the above situations, please consult with a CWI Financial Aid Officer at a One Stop Student Services location about the possibility of filing a Special Circumstances Appeal.